-If the underwriters exercise their over-allotment option in full to purchase an additional pro forma as adjusted net tangible book value of our common stock would increase to \$ stockholders of \$ per share and an immediate dilution of \$ per share to investors participating in this offering. shares of our Class A common stock in this offering, the per share increase to existing in this offering.
+If the underwriters exercise their over-allotment option in full to purchase an additional the pro forma as adjusted net tangible book value of our common stock would increase to \$ per share, representing an immediate increase to existing stockholders of \$ per share and an immediate dilution of \$ per share to investors participating in this offering.

-The following table summarizes as of December 31, 2016, on the pro forma as adjusted basis described above, the number of shares of our Class A common stock and Class B common stock, the total consideration and the average price per share (1) paid to us by our existing stockholders and (2) to be paid by investors purchasing our Class A common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes as of March 31, 2017, on the pro forma as adjusted basis described above, the number of shares of our Class A common stock and Class B common stock, the total consideration and the average price per share (1) paid to us by our existing stockholders and (2) to be paid by investors purchasing our Class A common stock in this offering at an assumed initial public offering price of \$\\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Pure chased Total Consi Weighted- Average Price
+Shares Purc hased Total Consid deration Weighted-

+Average Price

 Number Percent Amount Percent Per Share

 Existing Class B stockholders % \$ % \$

 Investors purchasing Class A common stock \$

 Total 100.0% \$ 100.0%

-If the underwriters exercise their over-allotment option in full, the number of shares held by the existing stockholders after this offering would be reduced to shares, or % of the total number of shares of our Class A common stock and Class B common stock outstanding after this offering, and the number of shares held by new investors would increase to shares, or % of the total number of shares of our Class A common stock and Class B common s
+If the underwriters exercise their over-allotment option in full, the number of shares held by the existing stockholders after this offering would be reduced to shares, or % of the total number of shares of our Class A common stock and Class B common stock outstanding after this offering, and the number of shares held by new investors would increase to shares, or % of the total number of shares of our Class A common stock and Class B common stock outstanding after this offering.